matthewfeickert/talk-IRIS-HEP-Institute-Retreat-2020/talk.md

 .center[.bold[ServiceX to perform event selection and deliver histograms for .blue[`pyhf` model]]]

 <br>
-- Should be relatively easy to translate from ServiceX output to `pyhf` JSON model
+- Should be relatively easy to translate from ServiceX output to `pyhf` JSON model, but probably don't want to
-- Though moving the translation from `pyhf` to `cabinetry` seems like a more robust solution
+- Moving the translation from `pyhf` to `cabinetry` seems like a more robust solution
 - `cabinetry` has ability to be a powerful tool, but to `pyhf` translation is most interesting
    - ServiceX to `cabinetry`: data delivery
    - `cabinetry` to `pyhf`: constructing of likelihood
 - If useful, Matthew could join contribution efforts
+- Alex has pointed out this is even mostly doable now with `TRExFitter`
+   - ServiceX feeding histograms to `TRExFitter`
+   - Convert XML to JSON with [`pyhf xml2json`](https://scikit-hep.org/pyhf/cli.html#pyhf-xml2json)
+   - Fit with `pyhf`

 ---
 # `pyhf`: Fitting as a service